nagordon/pyver/README.md

                         of the differences of all
                         ascii text files in a directory
                         EXAMPLE--$ python -m pyver dirdiff
+    find_duplicates     warning-this will move files
+                        in the first directory selected
+                        Searches for duplicate files
+                        by name only in second directory.
+                        Moves all duplicates found in the
+                        first directory to a subfolder
+                        named duplicates.

 optional arguments:
   -h, --help            show this help message and exit